(For the Shared Task, please follow this link…)

 The total number of users of social media continues to grow worldwide, resulting in the generation of vast amounts of data.
 Popular social networking sites such as Facebook, Twitter and Instagram dominate this sphere.
 According to estimates, 500 million tweets and 4.3 billion Facebook messages are posted every day.1 The latest Pew Research Report 1, nearly half of adults worldwide and two-thirds of all American adults (65%) use social networking.
 The report states that of the total users, 26% have discussed health information, and, of those, 30% changed behavior based on this information and 42% discussed current medical conditions.
 Advances in automated data processing, machine learning and NLP present the possibility of utilizing this massive data source for biomedical and public health applications, if researchers address the methodological challenges unique to this media.

-This workshop aims to provide a forum for the ACL community members to present and discuss NLP advances specific to social media use in the particularly challenging area of health applications, following on the success of a session and accompanying Workshop on the topic that was hosted at the Pacific Symposium in Biocomputing (PSB) in 2016 and the AMIA Annual Conference in 2017 (to be held Nov 4, 2017).
+This workshop aims to provide a forum for the ACL community members to present and discuss NLP advances specific to social media use in the particularly challenging area of health applications, following on the success of a session and accompanying Workshop on the topic that was hosted at the Pacific Symposium in Biocomputing (PSB) in 2016 and the AMIA Annual Conference in 2017.
 The workshop seeks to attract researchers interested in automatic methods for the collection, extraction, representation, analysis, and validation of social media data for health informatics.
 It serves as a unique forum to discuss novel approaches to text and data mining methods that are applicable to social media data and may prove invaluable for health monitoring and surveillance.

 Although social media text mining research for health applications is still very much its infancy, the domain has seen a surge in interest in recent years.
 Numerous studies have been published of late in this realm, including studies on pharmacovigilance,3 identifying user behavioral patterns patterns,4 identifying user social circles with common experiences (like drug abuse),5 monitoring malpractice,6 and tracking infectious/viral disease spread.7,8 Population/public health topics are most commonly addressed, although different social networks maybe suitable for specific targeted tasks.
 For example, while Twitter data has been utilized for surveillance and content analysis, a significant portion of research using Facebook has focused on communication rather than lexical content processing.9,10 For health monitoring and surveillance research from social media, the most common topic has been influenza surveillance.11,12 From the perspective of informatics and NLP, proposed techniques have typically been in the areas of data collection (e.g., keywords and queries),13,14 text classification,15,16 and information extraction.17 While innovative approaches have been proposed, there is still a lot of progress to be made in this domain.